korbinianL/Portfolio_Risk_VaR_and_ES/README.md

 ### Risk Calculations

-These methods were used to calculate 1% 1-day VaR for a $1,000 fortfolio value:
+These methods were used to calculate 1% 1-day VaR for a $1,000 portfolio value.

 - Historic Simulation
 - VaR assuming normal distribution